eclipse-kura/kura/CONTRIBUTING.md

 Eclipse Kura since 5.1.0 version only accepts tests made following Gherkin format.

+Extend the old tests files is still allowed but not creating new ones.

 ### Gherkin Tests Guidelines

 Gherkin is a particular language that originates from Behavioral-Driven Development (BDD).
 In BDD, the developer defines tests that will guide the development and constitute a requirement.
 The tests are written by first defining the **feature** that is going to be tested, then defining the most relevant execution paths for that feature, called **scenarios**, and, finally, detailing the scenarios into simple **steps** using Gherkin language.